 Forums: Food and Faith

-Our August forum series will be tasty!
-We're focusing on the connections between faith and food in our own Christian tradition and in others.
-We'll learn new things and sample foods from around the world.
-You don't want to miss it.
+Our August forum series was tasty!
+We focused on the connections between faith and food in our own Christian tradition and in others.
+We learned new things and sampled foods from around the world.

 Sunday, August 6: Food and Faith--Theological Reflection

 What role does food play in the Bible?
 How has food been part of our Christian tradition over the centuries?
 The Rev'd Jim Quigley and former seminary dean Ed Roslof explored these and other questions in the first forum in our August series.
 (Here's the presentation if you want to follow along as you listen.)